 One popular perk, the Southwest Companion Pass, seems like it was made for couples in the honeymoon phase.
 You can open a Southwest Rapid Rewards Plus Credit Card and earn the sign-up bonus to start racking up enough points for a companion pass.
 If you earn the pass, it will allow your new Mr. or Mrs. to fly with you for free for almost two years if you get the timing right.

 “How do you beat that?”
 Lumby says.
-In the past year, he and his wife have combined award flights with the Southwest Companion Pass to soak in the sun in Aruba and Jamaica without having to shell out much cash.
+He and his wife have combined award flights with the Southwest Companion Pass to soak in the sun in Aruba and Jamaica without having to shell out much cash.
 When you buy a ticket with miles, your companion still can use the pass.

 If this perk sounds good and you plan to apply for the Southwest Rapid Rewards Plus Credit Card, there are a few caveats to consider.

-- It is harder to get the companion pass now, thanks to recent rule changes that limit sign-up bonuses on Southwest consumer cards, but it can still be done.
-To qualify for the companion pass, you need to accumulate 110,000 points.
-The current sign-up bonus for the Southwest Rapid Rewards Plus Credit Card is 40,000 points after you spend $1,000 on purchases in the first 3 months.
-Plus, if you spend $12,000 in the first 12 months, you can earn an additional 20,000 points.
-The new restrictions don’t apply to business cards, so you could apply for the Southwest Rapid Rewards Premier Business Credit Card, too, and get a 60,000-point sign-up bonus after spending $3,000 on purchases in the first 3 months.
-That will give you just enough points to allow you to snag the pass.
+- It is harder to get the companion pass now, thanks to rule changes put in place last year that limit sign-up bonuses on Southwest consumer cards, but it can still be done.
+To qualify for the companion pass, you need to accumulate 125,000 points.
+The current sign-up bonus for the Southwest Rapid Rewards Plus Credit Card is 40,000 points after you spend $1,000 on purchases in the first three months.
+The restrictions don’t apply to business cards, so you could apply for the Southwest Rapid Rewards Premier Business Credit Card, too, and get a 60,000-point sign-up bonus after spending $3,000 on purchases in the first three months.
+That will put you close to the required threshold.

 - You should apply for this and any other Chase cards you want first so you don’t get turned down due to Chase’s 5/24 rule.
 The rule could get you rejected for a Chase card if you’ve opened five or more cards with any issuer over the past two years.